-The Treasurer and Minister for Investments is identified as part of the NIISQ Agency's KMP, consistent with additional guidance included in the revised version of AASB124 Related Party Disclosures.
+The Treasurer, Minister for Energy & Minister for Home Ownership and Minister for Finance, Trade, Employment & Training are identified as part of the NIISQ Agency's KMP, consistent with additional guidance included in the revised version of AASB124 Related Party Disclosures.

-The following details for non-Ministerial KMP include those positions that had authority and responsibility for planning, directing and controlling the activities of the NIISQ Agency during 2023-24.
+The following details for non-Ministerial KMP include those positions that had authority and responsibility for planning, directing and controlling the activities of the NIISQ Agency during 2024-25.
 Key management personnel also provided services to MAIC and ND as part of their overall role.

 Position Position responsibility Chief Executive Officer Leads the efficient, effective and economic administration of the NIISQ Agency.
-General Manager NIISQ Responsible for the leadership and supervision, compliance and performance of the NIISQ Agency's participant care, legal services and claims, and service delivery and development functions.
-General Manager Innovation & Delivery Responsible for driving innovation and delivering business-led solutions at the NIISQ Agency.
-General Manager Business Advisory & Services Responsible for the leadership and supervision, compliance and performance of the NIISQ Agency's corporate service functions, including finance, risk and assurance, human resources, policy, communication, and analytics.
+General Manager NIISQ Responsible for the leadership and supervision, compliance and performance of the NIISQ Agency's participant care, legal services and claims, participant operational support services, and scheme specialist services.
+General Manager Innovation & Delivery Responsible for delivering business-led solutions for the NIISQ Agency covering PMO & delivery, business process improvement and architect, ICT, innovation, and data analytics.
+General Manager Business Advisory & Services Responsible for the leadership and supervision, compliance and performance of NIISQ Agency corporate service functions, including finance, risk and assurance, people, culture and communication.